 Why employers should have a sexual harassment policy

-Even if you've never personally witnessed sexual harassment in the workplace, the sad reality is that this type of inappropriate behavior still occurs.
-In fact, it is far more common than you may know, affecting individuals of all ages, genders, races, and national origins.
-It happens to low-wage earners, high earners, and everyone in between.
+Even if you've never personally witnessed sexual harassment in the workplace, the sad reality is that this type of inappropriate behavior still occurs alongside bribery and other forms of threats.
+Sexual harassment is far more common than you may know, affecting individuals of all ages, genders, races, and national origins.
+It’s often tied to a quid pro quo exchange for low- and high-wage earners — and everyone in between.

 Because workplace sexual harassment continues to be so pervasive, employers should take the time to create and maintain a company sexual harassment policy.
 Not only will such a policy help protect employees from unwanted sexual advances and inappropriate conduct, but it can also help the company resolve potential issues before they escalate into costly litigation.